MEMBER PROFILES

 More recently, he moved to Brisbane due to his wife’s new role in University Queensland.

-One such innovation is the Spoutnic – a robot that takes care of ‘floor walking’ to train younger flocks to learn nesting skills.
+One such innovation is the T-Moov – a robot that takes care of ‘floor walking’ to train younger flocks to learn nesting skills.
 It is the only poultry robot with proven floor egg reduction results in Australia.

-Andrew and Lisa Postregna (Victoria)
+Andrew and Lisa Postregna (VIC)

 Andrew and Lisa run Tamarix Poultry Farm in Bangholme Victoria.